microsoft/rushstack/apps/heft/UPGRADING.md

 }
 ```

+By default, configuration-relative module resolution will be performed for modules
+referenced in your Jest configuration.
+Existing "preset" configuration values will need
+to be replaced with "extends" configuration values.
+If you would like to retain legacy
+Jest functionality, set `resolveConfigurationModules` to `false` in the heft-jest-plugin
+options.

 If you are using `@rushstack/heft-node-rig` or `@rushstack/heft-web-rig`, the Jest
 plugin should already be enabled.

 If you are using the included `@rushstack/heft/include/jest-shared.config.json` as
-a Jest configuration preset, you will need modify this reference to use
+a Jest configuration preset, you will need modify this to reference
+`@rushstack/heft-jest-plugin/include/jest-shared.config.json` using the "extends"
-`@rushstack/heft-jest-plugin/include/jest-shared.config.json`.
-If you are using
+field as described above.
+Similarly, if you are using `@rushstack/heft-node-rig` or
-`@rushstack/heft-node-rig` or `@rushstack/heft-web-rig`, you should now reference
+`@rushstack/heft-web-rig`, you should now reference
 `@rushstack/heft-node-rig/profiles/default/config/jest.config.json` or
 `@rushstack/heft-node-rig/profiles/library/config/jest.config.json`, respectively.